almostearthling/whenever/README.md

 For conditions that should be periodically checked and whose associated task list has to be run _whenever_ they occur (and not just after the first occurrence), the `recurring` entry can be set to _true_.
 Conditions with no associated tasks (eg. when the user comments out all the associated tasks in the configuration file) are not checked.

+The `max_failed_tasks_retries` field indicates how many times the execution of a failed task, or a set of tasks of which _at least one_ has failed, will be retried in non recurring conditions when the condition check is successful: a value of _N_ indicates that the check will be performed at most _N_ times after the first failure in tasks before giving up checking.
+If all the tasks succeed at the first time or within the provided number of retries, the non recurring condition will cease its checks anyway.
+A provided value of `-1` instructs **whenever** that the checks must continue indefinitely until all the associated tasks succeed, a value of `0` indicates that there should be no retries after the first unsuccessful run.
+Values below `-1` are not admitted.
+This parameter is ignored in recurring conditions.
+Tasks whose outcome is not checked do **not** count as unsuccessful.

 The `suspended` entry can assume a _true_ value for conditions for which the user does not want to remove the configuration but should be (at least temporarily) prevented.
 However, a condition that is suspended by configuration can be awakened using an interactive command (usually by a wrapper): [input commands](#input-commands) passed via the _stdin_ based interface can be used to suspend and resume condition checks when the scheduler is running.

 There is another optional entry, namely `tags`, that is accepted in item configuration: this entry is ignored by **whenever** itself, however it is checked for correctness at startup and the configuration is refused if not set to an array (of strings) or a table.

 Another entry is common to several condition types, that is `check_after`: it can be set to the number of seconds that **whenever** has to wait after startup (and after the last check for _recurring_ conditions) for a subsequent check: this is useful for conditions that can run on a more relaxed schedule, or whose check process has a significant cost in terms of resources, or whose associated task sequence might take a long time to finish.
 Simpler conditions and conditions based on time do not accept this entry.

+Some condition types can set the `recur_after_check_failure` flag: it allows for avoidance of multiple subsequent task runs in case of a persistent situation that causes _recurring_ condition checks to be successful: the associated tasks are run as soon as the check is successful for the first time, then task execution is prevented as long as this status persists.
+After at least one unsuccessful condition check (in which, of course, the tasks are not executed), at the following successful one the task run is performed again.

 While a condition check or the execution of an associated task sequence is underway, the condition is marked as _busy_, and while a condition is in this state no further checks are performed.
 The condition is released from its _busy_ state only after all checks and tasks have been performed.
 This is important when long-running checks and tasks are requested, as this flag ensures that checks and tasks for a single long-running and recurring activity cannot overlap.